 WING AND A PRAYER Mayo is now one of the few places in Ireland where people can still enjoy the sights and sounds of breeding curlew.

-The curlew is one of the most evocative birds of the rural landscape.
-Its long, downward-curved bill, elegant neck, large greyish-brown mottled body and long legs are perfectly engineered for the task of wading through estuaries and damp land, searching for the invertebrates living in the mud.
+The curlew is one of the most evocative birds of rural Ireland.
+Its long, downward-curved bill, elegant neck, large greyish-brown mottled body and long legs are perfectly engineered for the task of wading through estuaries and damp land, searching for the invertebrates living in the earth.
 Its haunting and evocative call – the unmistakable ascending ‘cur...lee, cur...lee’ whistle – is as much part of the northwest as windswept blackthorn and wet bogland.

-To raise awareness of the curlew’s extreme vulnerability, April 21 has been designated annual World Curlew Day.
+Inappropriate forestry planting, continuous peat extraction and intensified farming have all led to the demise of the curlew.
+The situation has gotten so bad, that April 21 has been designated annual World Curlew Day to raise awareness of the bird’s extreme vulnerability.
 It is a grass-roots initiative, supported by major environmental organisations around the world, to raise awareness of the plight of curlews and to encourage activities to help them.